ethereum/consensus-specs/specs/simple-serialize.md

 ## Deserialization

-Given a type, serialisation is an injective function from objects of that type to byte strings.
-That is, deserialisation—the inverse function—is well-defined.
+Given a type, serialization is an injective function from objects of that type to byte strings.
+That is, deserialization—the inverse function—is well-defined.

 ## Merkleization

 We first define helper functions:

-* `pack`: Given ordered objects of the same basic type, serialise them, pack them into 32-byte chunks, right-pad the last chunk with zero bytes, and return the chunks.
+* `pack`: Given ordered objects of the same basic type, serialize them, pack them into 32-byte chunks, right-pad the last chunk with zero bytes, and return the chunks.
-* `merkleise`: Given ordered 32-byte chunks, right-pad them with zero chunks to the closest power of two, Merkleize the chunks, and return the root.
+* `merkleize`: Given ordered 32-byte chunks, right-pad them with zero chunks to the closest power of two, Merkleize the chunks, and return the root.
-* `mix_in_length`: Given a Merkle root `r` and a length `l` (32-byte little-endian serialisation) return `hash(r + l)`.
+* `mix_in_length`: Given a Merkle root `root` and a length `length` (32-byte little-endian serialization) return `hash(root + length)`.

 Let `o` be an object.
 We now define object Merkleization `hash_tree_root(o)` recursively: